 Hodgkin lymphoma can begin in any part of the body, but usually it occurs in the upper body, in lymph nodes under the arms or in the neck or chest.
-There are two main types: classic Hodgkin lymphoma (cHL) and nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL).
+There are two main subtypes: classic Hodgkin lymphoma (cHL) and nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL).
+(NLPHL is usually managed with the same treatments used for low-grade non-Hodgkin lymphoma (NHL).)

 Classic Hodgkin Lymphoma (cHL)

-Hodgkin lymphoma is diagnosed in approximately 9,060 people in the United States each year, and more than 90% of those cases are classified as Classic Hodgkin lymphoma (cHL).
+Hodgkin lymphoma is diagnosed in approximately 9,060 people in the United States each year, and about 95% of those cases are classified as Classic Hodgkin lymphoma (cHL).
 A particular type of abnormal cell, the Reed-Sternberg cell, is present only in cHL.
-Nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL) and non-Hodgkin lymphoma do not have these distinctive cells.
+Nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL) and non-Hodgkin lymphoma do not have these distinctive cells, which are larger than normal.

 - Nodular sclerosing Hodgkin lymphoma (NSCHL).
 The most common type of Hodgkin disease, NSCHL usually begins in lymph nodes in the chest or neck.
 It occurs mostly in teenagers and young adults.